Richard Stephenson (footballer): National team

 Stephenson's first bit of action with the national team was in May 1968 when Zambia faced visiting English side Leicester City who featured Peter Shilton in goal.
 His full international debut came a month later on 29 June 1968 when Zambia beat Uganda 2–1 in a Heroes Cup play-off in Lusaka.
 Stephenson reflected that without playing for Zambia Schools he would not have made it to the national team as players had to go through a thorough selection exercise.
 As a schoolboy featuring for Zambia he had to miss a 7–1 win against Tanzania in November 1968 in Kitwe as he was writing his school-leaving exams.

 He was in the team that was beaten 10–1 by Zaire in 1969, a game in which he sustained a serious injury that kept him out of football for 8 months.
 His first goal for Zambia came on 1 November 1970 in a CAN qualifier in Lusaka when he scored a brace in a 5–1 demolition of Tanzania.

-Zambia met Zaire in the next round of CAN qualifying in June 1971 in Ndola in one of Zambia's greatest matches and the talented midfielder was at his best as he commanded play from midfield and scored the first goal with a 30-yard screamer.
-After Zaire had equalised Zambia carried the day with a late winner by Peter M'hango.
+Zambia faced Zaire in the next round of CAN qualifying in June 1971 in Ndola.
+Stephenson opened the scoring with a 30-yard shot.
+After Zaire had equalized, Peter M'hango scored a late winner to secure a 2-1 victory.
 Defeating the Zaire Leopards was a momentous achievement as it was the first time Zambia had beaten Zaire in a long time and it made them believe that they could take on Africa's top teams and win.
-Zambia came unstuck in the return leg 3–0 in Kinshasa, where Stephenson had to go off with a knee injury which kept him out for the rest of the season.
+However, Zambia lost the return leg 3-0 in Kinshasa, during which Stephenson suffered a knee injury which kept him out for the rest of the season.

 When Zambia beat Nigeria 5–1 in Lusaka to qualify to CAN 74 on a 7–4 aggregate, Stephenson was named in the 22-man team that travelled to Egypt for Zambia's first ever CAN adventure where they reached the final only to lose to Zaire after a replay.

 He retired from the national team with his last game coming against Tanzania at the CECAFA tournament later that year.